 Private Property

-Private property rights are enshrined in Article 26 of the constitution (which was not affected by the 2017 and 2022 constitutional reforms), the Civil Code and the Land Code.
-There have been a series of reforms in recent years aimed at strengthening the protection of property rights and streamlining the acquisition and disposal of privately owned property.
+Property rights are enshrined in Article 26 of the constitution and further protected by the Civil, Land, Tax and Subsoil Use codes, as well as the Law on Investments.
+Since the mid-2010s, a series of reforms have been implemented to strengthen the protection of property rights and streamline the acquisition and disposal of private property.

-In 2017, a Kazakhstan court ordered Forbes Kazakhstan and several other media outlets to publicly retract their statements regarding a former Kazakhstan minister whom they had accused, among other things, of racketeering.
-The minister’s junior business partner had reportedly been deprived of his holdings through extortion.
-In November 2022, the Kazakhstan Supreme Court definitively sided with the German investor in litigation against the former Kazakhstan minister and demanded that the latter’s company reimburse the former €7.1 million.
+At the same time, problems remain regarding enforcement.
+In 2017, a Kazakhstani court ordered Forbes Kazakhstan and several other media outlets to publicly retract their statements about a former minister they had accused of racketeering, among other things.
+The minister’s junior business partner, an investor from Germany, had reportedly been deprived of assets through extortion.
+In November 2022, the Supreme Court definitively sided with the foreign investor in his protracted litigation against the ex-minister, and ordered the latter’s company to reimburse the claimant €7.1 million.

-The wave of voluntary asset transfers throughout 2022 in favor of the state budget from businesspeople who made their wealth during the Nazarbayev era, including the former president’s relatives, raised concerns among some.
-The Tokayev administration apparently used behind-the-scenes settlements to recover supposedly unlawfully acquired assets in exchange for reduced sentences or immunity from prosecution.
+Waves of voluntary asset transfers since 2022 in favor of the state budget by businesspeople who made their wealth under Nursultan Nazarbayev, including the former president’s relatives, have raised concerns among local observers.
+Chief among these is the concern that the Tokayev administration has been using behind-the-scenes settlements to recover allegedly unlawfully acquired assets in exchange for reduced sentences or immunity from prosecution.
+According to official statistics, authorities had recovered a total of $2.3 billion worth of assets as of late 2024.
+Yet what happens to most of these assets once recovery is successful remains unclear.

 Property rights

-Official rhetoric emphasizes the strategic role of private enterprise in socioeconomic development, the creation of new jobs and the diversification of the economy away from the oil sector.
-However, the state perpetuates historical imbalances through the sovereign wealth fund, Samruk-Kazyna, which still accounts for about 60% of Kazakhstan’s GDP.
+Official rhetoric emphasizes the strategic role of private enterprises in socioeconomic development, job creation and economic diversification away from the extractive industries.
+However, the state perpetuates historical imbalances through a sovereign welfare fund – or rather a joint stock company – called Samruk-Kazyna, which still accounts for about 60% of Kazakhstan’s GDP.
+This entity owns controlling shares in the rail and postal services, Air Astana, and the state oil and gas company, among its other holdings.
 In November 2018, then-Deputy Prime Minister Yerbolat Dossayev described the state’s share in the economy as “very high” and stated that 70% of all business activity in the country was directly or indirectly due to government tenders.

-In January 2021, President Tokayev, who had repeatedly criticized the slow pace of privatization, asked the government to speed up the process.
-In December 2022, the privatization agency Samruk-Kazyna sold a modest 3% of the stock of the national oil and gas company, KazMunaiGas, in an initial public offering (IPO).
-KazMunaiGas was included in the comprehensive privatization strategy for 2016 to 2020, implemented in 2015.
-Prior plans for the IPO were canceled in 2020 due to unfavorable market conditions.
-In December 2022, it was reported that out of 675 state and quasi-state properties slated for sale under the privatization plan for the period from 2021 to 2025, 253 had already been privatized, contributing $300 million to the state budget.
+In January 2021, President Tokayev, who had repeatedly criticized the slow pace of privatization, instructed the government to accelerate the process.
+In December 2022, Samruk-Kazyna sold a modest 3% of the stock of the national oil and gas company KazMunaiGas in an initial public offering (IPO).
+KazMunaiGas had been included in the comprehensive privatization strategy for the 2016 – 2020 period.
+Earlier IPO plans were canceled in 2020 due to unfavorable market conditions.
+As of November 2024, out of 675 state and “quasi-state” properties slated for sale under the privatization plan running through 2025, 285 had already been privatized.

 Private enterprise